 Really, with this whole gender thing, I have two main goals: to further trans rights (on what a trans person looks like, etc) and to dismantle toxic masculinity in American culture.
 It was toxic masculinity that told me that I couldn’t be a boy and still want to wear dresses.
 It was toxic masculinity that told me I had to overcompensate and “prove myself” in order for others to acknowledge me as a man.
 That’s fucking bullshit, and I’m ready to be a living example of how boys can be femme, too.

-June’s One Month Project will be to write and publish as many articles as possible on my life as related to gender — my childhood (where “gay” was an insult and I would literally wish on every wish-making device to be “not queer”), that God-awful time called puberty (what do you do when virtually every assigned-female-at-birth person around you is in a hurry to grow up, but you would love to stay in your passable-as-a-little-boy body for the rest of your life?), how I’ve approached romantic relationships (why haven’t I dated more women?
+In the coming weeks, I will be publishing as many articles as possible on my life as related to gender — my childhood (where “gay” was an insult and I would literally wish on every wish-making device to be “not queer”), that God-awful time called puberty (what do you do when virtually every assigned-female-at-birth person around you is in a hurry to grow up, but you would love to stay in your passable-as-a-little-boy body for the rest of your life?), how I’ve approached romantic relationships (why haven’t I dated more women?
 Are the men I date technically in a homosexual relationship?), my plans for physical transition (do I want to go on hormone replacement therapy?) and how I’m navigating life now as an out, femme trans man, one day at a time (where I deal with things such as asking my employer to refer to me using he/him pronouns and realize just how much of an uphill battle everything is!).
 I will, in essence, spill the tea about everything gender-related that I can coherently write about.

 Welcome to the tea party!
 Pull up a fancy white outdoor chair (you know the ones I’m talking about), smooth out your dress, and grab a cup and saucer.
 We have a lot to talk about. ♚